Lemon Cedar Homemade Dust Spray and Polish

-Remove dust and keep bacteria away on your wood surfaces with an all-natural Lemon Cedar Homemade Dust Spray and Polish.
+Remove dust and restore a beautiful, natural shine to your wood surfaces with an all-natural Homemade Dust Spray and Polish.

 Are you looking for a healthier replacement for your dust spray?
 I was, too, after watching our toddler try to chew the stairs banister!